 Uses for Wrought Iron

 For centuries people have made things from wrought iron.
-Many of the items produced hundreds of years ago are still around.
+Many of the items produced hundreds of years ago are still around today.

 Tools and necessities like nails, spikes, horseshoes, and weapons made from it aren’t as popular today.
-However, custom doors, furniture, railings and fencing are in demand.
+However, wrought iron items like custom doors, furniture, railings and fencing are in demand.

 The price of these items are not cheap.
 If a one of a kind work of art that nobody else will ever have is what you’re looking for, it is going to cost you!